theforeman/theforeman.org/plugins/katello/3.7/upgrade/index.md

 # Katello Upgrade

-Katello 3.6 supports upgrades from version 3.5 and Puppet version 4.
-For users transitioning from versions prior to 3.5, first [upgrade to Katello 3.5](/plugins/katello/3.5/upgrade/), [upgrade Puppet to version 4](https://theforeman.org/plugins/katello/3.5/upgrade/puppet.html), and then proceed to upgrade to Katello 3.6 following the instructions below.
+Katello 3.7 supports upgrades from version 3.6 and Puppet version 4.
+For users transitioning from versions prior to 3.6, first [upgrade to Katello 3.6](/plugins/katello/3.6/upgrade/), [upgrade Puppet to version 4](https://theforeman.org/plugins/katello/3.6/upgrade/puppet.html), and then proceed to upgrade to Katello 3.7 following the instructions below.

 # Pre-upgrade considerations

 Before you upgrade, you need to run the upgrade check script that will check for any active tasks, your version of Katello, and if there are any content hosts that will be deleted (see below).
-This script is included in Katello 2.4.3.

 To run the script: